solid1010/spoiler-detection-mlops/README.md

 ---

-# 🛡️ Movie Spoiler Detection: End-to-End MLOps Pipeline
+# 🛡️ Spoiler Detection on IMDB Reviews: End-to-End MLOps Pipeline

 This project implements a fully automated **MLOps pipeline** designed to detect spoilers in movie reviews.
 It leverages a containerized architecture to handle data ingestion, model inference, and real-time performance monitoring.